nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ (tested on Windows, Mac, Linux) as long as it has Java `11` or above installed.
 2. Should be able to hold up to 30 projects and 150 members without a noticeable drop in performance.
-3. Can functional without an internet connection.
+3. Can function without an internet connection.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.